AbdMamun1999/to-do-app/README.md

 # Technologies Used
 This app is built using React.js, Tailwind css, Redux-tookit,

 # Using tool
 This app is built using vite

 # How to use
  1. Clone or download the repository.
- 2. Run yarn to install the dependencies.
+ 2. to install the dependencies. yarn install
- 3. Run yarn dev to start the development server.
+ 3. to start the development server. yarn dev
  4. Go to http://localhost:3000 in your browser to view the app.